 For most of us, commuting is expensive, it’s boring, and it sucks up time we’d rather be enjoying with friends, family, or just a good book.

-RIDE Solutions Guaranteed Ride Home Program provides any registered member a free ride home in the event of an emergency.
+RIDE Solutions Emergency Ride Home Program provides any registered member a free ride home in the event of an emergency.
 This commuting “insurance policy” is your assurance you will not get stranded at work.
-This free program is available for up to four (4) free rides a year.
+This free program is available for up to twelve (12) free rides a year.

 Interested in starting or joining a carpool?